Feature info

 This applies in particular to <a /> anchor and <img /> tags for displaying links an images in an attribute value.

-Client side attribute transformations
+Client side attributes

 Custom export